qqaadir/CarND-Vehicle-Detection/README.md

 - I used the code provided in the lectures for the sliding window search.
 The `find_cars` function in the Detector class in detector.py shows this implementation.
 - For overlap I went with 75% overlap (2 cells per step), as this gave me the the best results.
 Anything lower did not give very reliable results.
 - For scales I ended up using two (1.5,2) in the `multi_scale_detection` function in detector.py.
-This combination allows recognizes all the car close to the camera, and will sometimes pick up cars way ahead.
+This combination recognizes all the car close to the camera, and will sometimes pick up cars far ahead.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?